nestorwheelock/wireguard-install/README.md

 - [Hetzner](https://hetzner.cloud/?ref=ywtlvZsjgeDq): Germany and Finland, IPv6, 20 TB of traffic, starting at €3/month
 - [Digital Ocean](https://goo.gl/qXrNLK): Worldwide locations, IPv6 support, starting at \$5/month
 - [PulseHeberg](https://goo.gl/76yqW5): France, unlimited bandwidth, starting at €3/month

+For bare metal installation on Linux any of the supported distros should work.
+For bare metal or in jailed installation on FreeBSD it is not a bad idea to explore the jail management wrapper and DevOps tool, CBSD (https://github.com/cbsd/cbsd)